zhilinggavin/auto_lung_segmentation/readme.md

-# 🦉 Automatic Lung segmentation
+# Automatic Lung segmentation
 ## Introduction
-The automatic segmentation of the lung region for chest X-ray (CXR) can help doctors diagnose many lung diseases.
-However, extreme lung shape changes and fuzzy lung regions caused by serious lung diseases may incorrectly make the automatic lung segmentation model.
+The automatic segmentation of the lung region in chest X-rays (CXR) aids doctors in diagnosing various lung diseases.
+However, severe lung deformities and indistinct lung boundaries caused by serious conditions can lead to errors in the segmentation model.

 ## Data and task description
 ![data-example](images/data-example.png)

 Dataset consists of collected from public available chest X-Ray (CXR) images.
 Overall amount of images is 800 meanwhile labeled only 704 of them.
 Whole dataset was randomly divided into train (0.8 of total) validation (0.1 splited from train) and test parts.
-Splits were saved into ```splits.pk```.

 The main task is to implement pixel-wise segmentation on the available data to detect lung area.
-Download link on the dataset https://drive.google.com/file/d/1ffbbyoPf-I3Y0iGbBahXpWqYdGd7xxQQ/view.

 ## Proposed solution
 The most obvious solution for semantic segmentation problems is UNet - fully convolutional network with an encoder-decoder path.
 High-resolution features from the contracting path are combined with the upsampled output in order to predict more precise output based on this information, which is the main idea of this architecture.